SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks: Results

 \subsection{Latent Features Encode Semantic Concepts}

-Our first objective is to validate that the features discovered by the SAE correspond to meaningful visual concepts.
-We find that the SAE successfully learns a class-specific feature basis.
-As shown in the average feature activations in Figure~\ref{fig:feature_visualization}a, the ResNet-18 representations have a sparse, dominant structure where a single feature is strongly associated with a single class.
+Our first objective is to validate that the features discovered by the SAE correspond to meaningful visual concept.
+The mean feature activations shown in Figure~\ref{fig:feature_visualization}a illustrate that the ResNet-18 representations exhibit a sparse, dominant structure in which a single feature is strongly associated with a single class.
 While these dominant features define a class, the less active features often represent finer-grained concepts shared across classes, which we explore further in Section~\ref{sec:model_edits_finegrained}.

-To understand what these features represent abstractly, we first use activation maximization (see Appendix \ref{sec:Featureviz1} for further details).
+To visualize the semantic concepts associated with these features, we first use activation maximization (see Appendix \ref{sec:Featureviz1} for details).
 Figure~\ref{fig:feature_visualization}b shows this for the "golf ball" feature, where the optimization reveals objects with the characteristic texture of a golf ball.
-To further visualize how these features are grounded in specific inputs, we use our proposed Grad-FAM method (see Appendix~\ref{sec:Featureviz} for the full derivation and implementation details).
+To further visualize how these features are grounded in specific inputs, we use our proposed Grad-FAM method (see Appendix~\ref{sec:Grad_FAM_app} for derivation and implementation details).
 Figure~\ref{fig:feature_visualization}c shows an example for a golf ball image.
 The dominant "Feature 1" provides a high-level concept map for the "golf ball" class, whereas less dominant features correspond to granular sub-concepts.
 For example, "Feature 2" activates on the ball's surface texture, while "Features 3 and 4" highlight different parts of the golf club.